 As I lately flew a lot with Qatar Airways (check out my video of their new First Class), Frankfurt Airport became my new arrival port in Europe.
 Being a full time world traveler I gave up my phone contract and now rely on buying a prepaid sim card in Germany.

-Although I am Dutch and my parents live in Holland I can still buy a German sim card at Frankfurt Airport when I come to Europe.
+Although I am Dutch I can still buy a German sim card at Frankfurt Airport when I come to Europe.
 Since 2017 roaming costs within Europe are history and it does not matter where you buy a prepaid sim card in Europe.
 You can use your data in all EU countries including Norway, Iceland and Liechtenstein.

 Where to buy a German sim card at Frankfurt Airport?